lxzhu/lxzhu.github.io/_posts/2020-05-23-k-nearest-neighbors-algorithm.md

 [kNN](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm){:target="blank"} might be the simplest machine learning algorithm.
 In this post, i will implementthe algorithm and test with mnist dataset.

-**The primary principle of kNN** is think all the data records are points in space, the nearest k points vote, according to their own label, to elect a label for the test point.
+**The primary principle of kNN** is thinking all the data records are points in space, and the nearest k points vote, according to their own label, to elect a label for the test point.
 There are two points that might change the error rate of this algorithm:

 1. the measurement of distance.
 In this post, [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance){:target="blank"} is used.
 1. the weight of each points.